-While anchor charts are a super useful tool, don’t feel as if you need to create one for every single lesson.
+While anchor charts are a super-useful tool, don’t feel as if you need to create one for every single lesson.
 Choose carefully so the ones you create have the greatest impact.

 Don’t be afraid to borrow from others.

 Teachers always get their best ideas from other teachers.
 If your teammate has already tackled a topic, use the same format.
 Just make sure you create your own version from scratch so your students experience the learning as you go.
-You’ll find tons of examples in the links included below.
+You’ll find tons of examples at the links included below.